nivertech/atsd-use-cases/UKAviation/README.md

 1. [Install the database](https://github.com/axibase/atsd-docs/tree/master/installation#installation) on a virtual machine or in a Linux container.
 2. [Install Axibase Collector](https://github.com/axibase/axibase-collector-docs/blob/master/installation.md#axibase-collector-installation) and configure it to write data into your ATSD instance.
 3. Login into your ATSD account.

+If you require assistance in installing this software or have any questions, please feel free to [contact us](https://axibase.com/feedback/) and we would be happy to be of assistance!

 ### Example 1
 -------------